matthiaskrgr/cargo-cache/README.md

 Display information on the cargo cache `~/.cargo/`.
 Optional cache pruning.

-Key Features:
+##### Key Features:
 * check the size of the cargo cache and its components
 * do a simple cleanup removing checkouts but keeping original files needed for reconstruction on disk
 * clean up everything (cargo will re-download as needed)
 * dry-run to see what would be removed
 * recompress git repos
-    * Search cache via regex queries
+* search cache via regex queries
 * print crates that take the most space

-`stable`, `beta` and `nightly` channels are supported.
+* runs on `stable`, `beta` and `nightly` channel

 #### Installation:
 ```cargo install cargo-cache```